Germaine Tillion

-Germaine Tillion (30 May 1907 - 18 April 2008) was a French ethnologist, known for her work in Algeria in the 1950s on behalf of the Government of France.
+Germaine Tillion (/fr/; 30 May 1907 - 18 April 2008) was a French ethnologist, known for her work in Algeria in the 1950s on behalf of the Government of France.
 A member of the French Resistance in World War II, she spent time in Ravensbrück concentration camp.

 Biography

 Tillion was born on May 30, 1907, in Allegre (Haute-Loire) in south-central France.
 She was the daughter of Lucien Tillion, a magistrate, and Émilie Cussac Tillion.
 Her mother was also noted as an art historian and a French resistance fighter.
 She had a sister called Francoise.
 Germaine Tillion's family belongs to the french bourgeoisie, they are both republicans and catholics.

 Youth and studies

 Tillion spent her youth with her family in Clermont-Ferrand.
 At the age of 8, Germaine Tillion and her sister Françoise Tillion were sent to Jeanne d'Arc Institution, in Clermont-Ferrand.
 She studied there from primary to secondary school, at the start of World War One.

 In 1922, her parents moved to Saint-Maur, in her maternal grandparents' house, François Cussac (1849-1927) et Marie-Antoinette Vivier (1851-1945).

 She left for Paris to study social anthropology with Marcel Mauss and Louis Massignon, obtaining degrees from the École pratique des hautes études, the École du Louvre, and the INALCO.
 Four times between 1934 and 1940 she did fieldwork in Algeria, studying the Chaoui Berber people in the Aures region of northeastern Algeria, to prepare for her doctorate in anthropology.